 After painting, the hardware used to attach sheet metal and other parts during final assembly was generally just standard Cad-Plated hardware.

 The Manifold is shown as UNKNOWN in the table because they may have been plain castings or painted.
 I have not been able to nail this down.
 It is almost meaningless anyway.
-Even if they were painted, the paint almost immediately burns off the exhaust portion of the manifold.
+Even if they were painted, the paint soon burns off the exhaust portion of the manifold.
 If you don't like rusty cast iron, the best product I have found is a high temp natural cast iron coating for manifolds sold by Eastwood.
 Every other hi-temp coating I have tried fails as soon as I get the exhaust good and hot.
 Idling around won't get the exhaust that hot, so your trailer queen's exhaust might look nice longer.
 Putting a load on the engine for more than 20 minutes will cook off most hi-temp finishes.
 Even chrome plating tends to turn blue.
 Ceramic coatings are supposed to be able to withstand the heat, but the price is way beyond what I'm willing to spend to test that theory.

 This is a test area for my "new" 1971 Ford 3000 tractor color choices.
 The sheet metal is being repaired and painted to stop the rust from getting worse.
 The cast iron parts will have to wait till I have fewer projects in-progress.
 After removing dead decals and sanding, two cans of Krylon MAXX Gray Primer sprayed perfectly.
 Two brand new cans of Rust-Oleum Blue sputtered, spattered, and then clogged completely with paint still in the cans.
 I stopped using Rust-Oleum spray primers because they won't spray thru the new nozzle system.
-Apparently Rust-Oleum finish colors now have the same problem.
+Apparently Rust-Oleum colors now have the same problem.
 Most of the first coat will now have to be sanded to remove spatters and globs.
 No more rattle cans for this tractor.

 |Rust-Oleum Sail Blue||50-mix-50||Rust-Oleum Royal Blue|